danielemoraschi/docker-centos/centos7/README.md

 A base image for the official CentOS distribution (`centos:7`) coming with:

 - EPEL repository
-- vim
-- git
-- gcc
-- make
-- curl
+- @base
-- sudo
+- "Development Tools"

 ## How to Pull from Docker Hub